tmuxweb/tarheel/pages/services.md

 image: ""
 ---

-> I help startups and businesses to eliminate user retention issues and improve the user experience of their products.
+> I help startups and businesses in resolving user retention issues and improving the user experience of their digital products.

 The core focus of my work is to **craft frictionless, intuitive and accessible experiences**.
 The concept itself is not complicated, but achieving it necessitates structured approach and proper planning.